-The Social Justice in Health Lab is led by Dr. Paul Perrin, an Assistant Professor of Psychology at Virginia Commonwealth University (VCU).
-Members include doctoral and undergraduate psychology students at VCU sharing a common purpose to understand and dismantle oppression.
+The Social Justice in Health Lab is directed by Dr. Paul Perrin, an Associate Professor of Psychology at Virginia Commonwealth University (VCU).
+He is the Director of the VCU Health Psychology Doctoral Program and is also a core faculty member in the VCU Counseling Psychology Doctoral Program.

 - Cultural, familial, and international approaches to disability rehabilitation and adjustment, particularly in underserved and minority communities.